shibacomputer/txt/README.md

 ![Txt Logo](icon.png)
 # Txt.app

-Txt is a cute little word processor that keeps your work safe with [well-documented encryption](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).
+Txt is a little word processor that keeps your work safe with [well-documented encryption](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).
 It is very nearly in Alpha!